 - 3.9 In addition to the loss of rental income, there is growing concern regarding rent arrears.
 In 2015 the total Benefit Cap was reduced from £26,000 to £20,000 (outside of London).
-This combined with the roll out of Universal Credit, the under-occupancy charge, and other general factors relating to the economy, has increased the risk of rent not being collected. - 3.10 Rent arrears as at 27th November 2019 totalled £1,286,890.17 with prepayments of £490,071.76, giving a net arrears position of £796,818.41.
-This is the first year since 2015/16 where an improvement can be seen compared to the same point in time in the previous year.
-At the same point in time in 2018/19, rent arrears stood at £1,260,612.52 with prepayments of £412,561.52, giving a net arrears position of £848,050.76. - 3.11 There has been a shift in the arrears.
-Any increases in arrears are between 1 and 12 weeks old.
-These will be directly linked to new Universal Credit claims which, if applied for correctly, should take five weeks to be received.
-Therefore, these are managed arrears and are a timing difference, rather than a true arrear. - 3.12 To reduce the risk of arrears, new tenants are now asked to pay rent in advance.
-The amount they pay is linked to how regularly they pay their rent e.g. if a tenant pays weekly, they will be required to pay one week in advance. - 3.13 Predictive analytics software was implemented at the end of 2018/19 for current tenant arrears.
+This combined with the roll out of Universal Credit, the under-occupancy charge, and other general factors relating to the economy, has increased the risk of rent not being collected. - 3.10 Rent arrears as at 27th November 2019 were at £1,286,890.17 with prepayments of £490,071.76, giving a net arrears position of £796,818.41.
+This is the first year since 2015/16, an improvement can be seen compared to the same point in time last year.
+At the same point in time in 2018/19, Rent arrears were at £1,260,612.52 with prepayments of £412,561.52, giving a net arrears position of £848,050.76. - 3.11 There has been a shift in the arrears.
+Any increases in arrears are between 1-12 weeks old.
+These will be directly linked to new Universal Credit claims, which if applied for correctly, should take five weeks to be received.
+Therefore, these are managed arrears and are a timing difference, rather than an arrear. - 3.12 To reduce the risk of arrears, new tenants are now asked to pay rent in advance.
+The amount they pay is linked to how regular they pay rents, e.g. if a tenant pays weekly, they will be required to pay one week in advance. - 3.13 Predictive Analytics Software was implemented at the end of 2018/19 for current tenant arrears.
 This has been successful in reducing the number of cases rent officers look at each week, allowing them to get through their case load and contact the tenants whose accounts require action.
-This in turn has led to a reduction on current tenant arrears at the end of both Quarter One and Quarter Two of this financial year from the same point in the previous financial year.
+This in turn has led to a reduction on current tenant arrears at the end of both Quarter One and Quarter Two of this financial year from the same point of the previous financial year.
 With the current climate of full UC, it is nationally recognised that standing still in terms of arrears is the new upper quartile position, so to have achieved small reductions is an extremely positive step.
-Due to its positive impact, the former tenant arrears module has now been purchased and is currently being tested to address the high level of arrears in this area.
+Due to its positive impact, the Former Tenant Arrears module has now been purchased and is currently being tested to address the high level of arrears in this area.